Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/nxi/issues.md

 ## Discord
 If the answers on this page can not help you solve your problem, you can always pose your questions on our Discord server below.
-Please do however read the Guides extensively beforehand.
 {% include button.html break=true text="Discord" url="https://discord.com/invite/Fa6w2xK" blank=true %}